Raveline/pAAARser/README.md

 ## Usage

+This script will only work with AAR with a table of content, and the table of content has to be in the first page of the thread (but not necessarily in the first post).

-Pick the URL of the thread and do:
+Get the URL of the thread and do:

     python aar_parse.py <url>

-(Or simply make the script executable and call it directly)

 Then wait (depending on the size of the AAR and the quantity of images).
 The epub will appear in the current directory.

 (NB : your mileage may vary, but you can of course report any bug on the issue page).